andela-cnwosu/kuruka/README.md

 * a dashboard to show user activities and usage analytics
 * a feature for notifying users of latest updates
 * a view for checking in passengers to a flight
+* a payment refund to users when reservations have been cancelled

 # Contributing